50K PROFESSIONAL LAWN SERVICES LLC

 Step 3: Foundation

 Remember, take your time and be consistent.
 Some areas are much more easier to dig than others.
 Use your spade to start digging the marked locations.
 If the soil is too dry, consider watering until moist.
-Use your post hole digger to remove the soil debris.
+Use your post hole digger to remove soil debris.
+Use a digging bar or pick to remove rocks or to break through boulders.
 Repeat until you have reached 24" in depth.
+For areas with considerable water overrun, such as those found in uphill/downhill slopes, consider adding another 6" to add gravel as extra drainage.
 Do not shortchange yourself.
 You have gone this far.
 Go by the book, and you will be pleased with the results.
 For fences taller than 6', you will need to dig deeper.
 As a general rule, the foundation's depth tend to be 1/3rd of the total height of the fence above ground.
 If tree roots are on the way, use your digging bar to breakthrough them.
 Note that moving the post to another area usually do not help.
 It is not uncommon for trees to have multiple main root lines not too far from where you have already dug.

 Industry Tip